leongkkevin/leongkkevin.github.io/projectPage.markdown

 title: Projects
 ---
 <img align="right" src="/assets/rubik.png" style="width:250px;"/>

+Along with detailed engineering projects, I also have a published <a href="https://kevinkleong.medium.com/the-rope-86eed6130fe7"> Medium article </a> about the Rope Data Structure.

 # Engineering Projects:

 Here are some of the Computer Science based projects I have completed.
 Please click on any link to view more.